 The researcher will ask the potential participant (and/or their personal legal representative) to read the written information sheet in order to reach their decision about participation.
 The researcher practitioner will be present to answer any questions they may have.
 If, for any reason it is not convenient for the potential participant/personal representative to read the written information sheet immediately, the research practitioner will arrange to return to at an agreed time point.
 Potential participants/personal representatives will always be given as long as necessary, to consider study participation.
 However it will be made clear to potential participants/ personal representatives that, whilst inclusion must be within a maximum of 72 hours from symptom onset, in order to increase the potential benefit from the new treatment, the trial drug should be administered as early as possible.
-If they unable to decide on study participant/their representative decide that they wish to take part in the trial they will be asked to sign a consent form confirming their willingness to participate.
+If they unable to decide on study participation within 72 hours of symptom-onset, they will become ineligible.
+If the potential participant/their representative decide that they wish to take part in the trial they will be asked to sign a consent form confirming their willingness to participate.